ricardojmendez/UnitySteerExamples/SampleList.md

 ## Go For Point

 Now things are getting interesting.
 We have two wanderers on the scene, which will pick a point, move to it, and once they arrive just select a new one.
-They do this by using an event handler on the steering behaviour, which triggers when the vehicle has reached its target.
+They do this by using an event handler on the steering behavior, which triggers when the vehicle has reached its target.

 See GoForPointController.cs